netdata/netdata/docs/quickstart/single-node.md

 ## See your node's metrics

-To see your node's real-time metrics, you can either access the node's local dashboard or through Netdata Cloud.
-The navigation, charts, and metrics are identical with both methods.
-In addition, both dashboards update with new metrics in real-time, with fully interactive and synchronized charts.
+To see your node's real-time metric, you need to access its dashboard.
+You can either view the local dashboard, which runs on the node itself, or see the dashboard through Netdata Cloud.
+Both methods feature real-time, interactive, and synchronized charts, with the same metrics, and use the same UI.

-The primary difference is that Netdata Cloud also has a few extra features, like creating new dashboards, that you might want to use for monitoring your node.
+The primary difference is that Netdata Cloud also has a few extra features, like creating new dashboards using a drag-and-drop editor, that enhance your monitoring and troubleshooting experience.

 To see your node's local dashboard, open up your web browser of choice and navigate to `http://NODE:19999`, replacing `NODE` with the IP address or hostname of your Agent.
 Hit `Enter`.